modmore/VersionX/readme.md

 ```

 Now what happens if you want to include extra data in the delta that's not a field of your object?
 Saving TV values along with resources are an excellent example of this.
-In your extended Type class, you
+In your extended custom type class, you
 can use the [includeFieldsOnCreate()](https://github.com/modmore/VersionX/blob/3.x/core/components/versionx/src/Types/Type.php#L162-L173) method to add extra data to the version.
 An [example of this](https://github.com/modmore/VersionX/blob/3.x/core/components/versionx/src/Types/Resource.php#L42-L105) can be
 found in the `Resource` type class.